SCHOOL of CURIOSITY

 Methodology - Developing Curiosity

+We keep a balance between positive social opportunities that promote calm, focused discussion and create the environment for learning alongside the outdoors and lots of physical movement.
 Stimulating the senses in a way that is not overwhelming, but is enjoyable can greatly increase the potential for learning, for example: painting, walking,*** relaxing with Raoul the dog, drawing, fidget toys or slime.
-Each child is different what revolts one child can bring comfort to another.
-Respect for children's sensibilities contributes to the trust required for them to learn.
+Each child is different - what revolts one child can bring comfort to another.
+Respect for the children's uniqueness and sensibilities contributes to gaining their trust - which in turn allows us to create learning opportunities for them.

-We value supporting mental and physical health, as well curiosity about the natural world but also allowing opportunities for collaboration.
-Being out in the woods means that the children will frequently support each other for example by lending clothes or sharing food or small acts of kindness.
-This informs the atmosphere of trust that children sometimes need to re-learn (Louv, R. 2010) and which is the precursor to focused and formal learning (Louv, R. 2010).
+We value everyone's mental and physical health, developing and supporting curiosity about the natural world encourages this overall wellbeing.
+In allowing opportunities for collaboration the other key ingredient which is kindness has the opportunity to come into play.
+Being out in the meadow means that the children will frequently work together to solve a problem, this often involves an act of generosity or kindness; for example by lending clothes or sharing food or giving someone something they really want.
+This grows the atmosphere of trust that children sometimes need to re-learn after traumatic school or home experiences (Louv, R. 2010) it is simple humanity really.
+Feeling safe and trusting is the precursor learning (Louv, R. 2010) without trust it's just survival.
+School of Curiosity is a place to more than just survive.. but to thrive and be happy.

 Activities and Pace